vr-voyage/wiki-notes/en/unity/csharp/editor-create-png-texture.md

 {.is-info}

-The Encode functions will return a `byte[]` array that can then written on the disk to generate the appropriate file.
+The Encode functions will return a byte array that can then written on the disk to generate the appropriate file.
-We cannot use the `AssetDatabase` to generate such files, since it only works for Unity objects.
+We cannot use the [**AssetDatabase**](https://docs.unity3d.com/ScriptReference/AssetDatabase.html) to generate such files, since it only works for Unity objects, and here we got a simple C# `byte[]` System object.
-Instead, we can use functions like `File.WriteAllBytes` but this require to know the actual absolute path of the file we want to create.
+So, instead, we have to rely on System I/O functions like [**File.WriteAllBytes**](https://docs.microsoft.com/en-us/dotnet/api/system.io.file.writeallbytes?view=net-6.0) but this require to know the actual absolute path of the file we want to create.

-When using an editor script, `Application.dataPath` provides the absolute path to the **Assets** folder used in the project.
+When using an editor script, [**Application.dataPath**](https://docs.unity3d.com/ScriptReference/Application-dataPath.html) provides the absolute path to the **Assets** folder used in the project.

 > Even on Windows, this path is written using forward-slashes.
 > Forward-slashes paths are supported on Windows since Windows XP.